Measure rigidity of Anosov flows via the factorization method

-Unfortunately, one cannot recover a complete identification of those tangent spaces in Anosov systems.
-Nevertheless, our construction bellow allows one to ``approximately match'' $W^{u}(q_{1})$ and $W^{u}(q'_{1})$ such that we may approximately project $W^{uu}(q_{1})$ into $W^{u}(q_{1}')$ through a smooth map (indeed, polynomial) , and this unstable part of the space is the one getting expanded by the dynamics, which allows one to recover the stopping time estimates needed in order to apply the eight points scheme.
+Unfortunately, one cannot recover a complete identification of those tangent spaces in the general class of systems we consider here (not even for Anosov systems)..
+Nevertheless, our construction bellow allows one to ``approximately match'' $W^{u}(q_{1})$ and $W^{u}(q'_{1})$ such that we may approximately project $W^{uu}_{\text{loc}}(q_{1})$ into $W^{u}(q_{1}')$ through a smooth map (indeed, polynomial) , and this unstable part of the space is the one getting expanded by the dynamics, which allows one to recover the stopping time estimates needed in order to apply the eight points scheme.

-Moreover, this construction eliminates the choice of $u.q_{1}'$ from the discussion, as we may not choose $u$ on $W^{uu}(q_{1}')$ in any reasonable (say smooth) fashion.
+Moreover, this construction cannot lead to a choice of a point $u.q_{1}'$, as we may not choose $u$ on $W^{uu}_{\text{loc}}(q_{1}')$ in any reasonable (say smooth) fashion with respect to the choice of $u.q$.
 The formulation of Theorem~\ref{thm:factorization} gives the advantage of ``ignoring'' the first direction of divergence (which will be in the direction $E^{uu}(g_{t}.q_{1}')$) and achieving control over the divergence in the second subspace.